 Doubtless, it’s intrinsically biased nature will ensure that many readers will find it easy to dismiss as ‘prog bashing’, and it certainly takes every opportunity to go for the jugular.
 In many ways, the endorsement from Michael Gove could well be a kiss of death; Gove could announce longer school holidays, a 10% pay hike and the abolition of Ofsted and still be roundly condemned.
 But I do hope that enough teachers can see past these failings.

-I consider myself to be fairly well read and knowledgeable about teaching, but much of this secret history came as something of a shock.
+I consider myself fairly well read and reasonably knowledgeable about teaching, but much of this secret history came as something of a shock.
 My own teacher training and all subsequent CPD made absolutely no mention of the fact that there was even a debate in education; I was presented with the child centred, anti-authoritarian orthodoxies of progressivism as being unquestionable articles of faith.
-In the ‘bad old days’ we used to cow children into submission and stuff them full of irrelevant facts; now, in these enlightened times, we facilitate and guide children to discover what is important and relevant to their circumstances and gently negotiate acceptable behaviour knowing full well that any failing on the part of children is a failing of ourselves as teachers.
-Even though I had my doubts about much of what I was told about learning and education, I never questioned that didactic lessons were obviously harmful and that children should not be passive recipients of inert knowledge.
-I hadn’t even heard the term ‘progressive’ as applied to education – that how little debate there’s been.
+In the ‘bad old days’ we used to cow children into submission and stuff them full of irrelevant facts; now, in these enlightened times, we facilitate and guide children to discover what’s authentic and relevant to their circumstances and gently negotiate acceptable behaviour knowing full well that any failing on the part of children is a failing of ourselves as teachers.
+Even though I had my doubts about much of what I was told about learning and education, I never questioned that didactic lessons were obviously harmful and that children should never be passive recipients of inert knowledge.
+I hadn’t even heard the term ‘progressive’ as applied to education – that’s how little debate there’s been.

 Discovering just how systematically I was duped makes me pretty angry.
 But not nearly as enraged as I feel to discover the extent to which this ideology stymied my own education in the 70s and 80s.